First-Peoples-Cultural-Council/fv-batch-import/README.md

 DEFAULT: Create records; will not create duplicates.

-FILL_EMPTY: Update records but will only populate empty fields with new values.
+FILL_EMPTY: Update records but will only populate existing fields that are empty with new values.

-DANGEROUS_OVERWRITE: Will overwrite ALL fields whether empty or not with new values.
+DANGEROUS_OVERWRITE: Will overwrite ALL existing fields whether empty or not with new values.

 OVERWRITE_AUDIO: Will update the audio on existing entries, and nothing else.